nexmo-se/web-js-custom-bg-removal/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of [Node.js](https://nodejs.org/en/).
+- You have installed the latest version of [Node.js](https://nodejs.org/en/) and VCR.
 - You have a basic understanding of JavaScript.

 ## Install